STK101/line_balancing_scheduler/README.md

 To look for other run options look into the starter.py -> parse_args() function

 # Tracker

-1)Date Parser
+1) Date Parser
-2)Add line 1 and line 2 seperation rows
+2) Add line 1 and line 2 seperation rows